veerupenudhota/employee-management-system/README.md

-Here's a comprehensive README.md for your Employee-Management-System project, covering Spring Boot, React, MySQL, and AWS deployment.

 Employee-Management-System

 An intuitive web application designed to efficiently manage employee data within an organization.
 This system provides a robust backend API for data operations and a dynamic, responsive frontend for user interaction.

 🚀 Features